 Guillaume Vandame (b.
 1991, New York) is a French-American artist and writer based in London, often collaborating with Josh Wright as part of the socially engaged artist collective, Wright & Vandame.

 Vandame has shown his art internationally in London, Luxembourg, and Copenhagen, among other cities.
-In 2019, he presented his first public art work commissioned by Sculpture in the City for Nocturnal Creatures in partnership with the Whitechapel Gallery, London and received an a-n bursary to support research in homoeroticism, queer theory, printmaking, and scent.
+In 2019, he presented his first public art work commissioned by Sculpture in the City for Nocturnal Creatures in partnership with the Whitechapel Gallery, London and he received an a-n bursary to support research in homoeroticism, queer theory, printmaking, and scent.
 He will have a forthcoming exhibition nightsweats at SET Bermondsey, London between 24 August and 6 September 2020.
 He recently started a campaign across the U.K. for the public to submit their discarded NHS Rainbow artworks through the end of December 2020.

 With Josh Wright, he has shown at fig-2 at the Institute of Contemporary Arts, London; Chi-Wen Gallery, Taiwan; Gazelli Art House, London; MK Gallery, Milton Keynes; Photofusion, London; and recently at the Whitechapel Gallery, London.
-They have recently been selected as Artists-in-Residence for Open House with Kettle’s Yard between 2019 and 2020.
+They were selected as Artists-in-Residence for Open House with Kettle’s Yard between 2019 and 2020.